wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 0.12354438152988223
 >>>
 ```
-Note: the avove tests come from [this](https://stackoverflow.com/questions/2831212/python-sets-vs-lists) StackOverflow thread.
+Note: the above tests come from [this](https://stackoverflow.com/questions/2831212/python-sets-vs-lists) StackOverflow thread.

 So if you are doing comparisons like this in huge lists, it should speed you a good bit if you convert that list into a set.